oze4/UnionFind/README.md

 //       the numberOfItems via edges.length will not yield
 //       correct results.
 const numberOfVertices = 6;
+// Or you could programmatically find unique vertices: const numberOfVertices = new Set(edges.flat());
 const UF = new UnionFind(numberOfVertices, edges);
 ```